Cancel anytime

 Ideal Investor Profile

-The ideal investor is someone seeking broad exposure to the U.S. small-cap market and is comfortable with higher volatility in exchange for potential growth.
+The ideal investor for SCHA is someone seeking diversified exposure to the U.S. small-cap market, comfortable with higher volatility, and looking for a low-cost investment option.

 Market Risk